Cherokee

 How to Pronounce Cherokee

 Our model has identified 3 different pronunciations for the name Cherokee.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 53.4% confident that Cherokee is pronounced as CHEH-ruh-kee.
-The next most likely pronunciation is CHEH-ruh-KEE, at 39.7% confidence.
+Our model is 53.4% confident that Cherokee is pronounced as CHEH-ruh-kee, which has 3 syllables.
+The next most likely pronunciation is CHEH-ruh-KEE, at 39.7% confidence, with 3 syllables.

 CHEH-ruh-kee (3 syllables)